raulval/tgl-react-ts/README.md

 # TGL React

-This project was created for [LabLuby's](https://luby.com.br/labluby/) React module
+This project was initially developed as part of the [LabLuby's React module](https://luby.com.br/labluby/) and has been modified to meet the specific requirements of my Thesis.
+These adaptations were implemented to deepen the analysis and research necessary within the context of my academic study.

 ## 🧪 Technologies